paloblanco/learningthree/readme.md

 I am mostly interested in threejs for two things.

 1. I would like to make 3d figures and plots to accompany reporting that I build in my day job as a data scientist.
-I have above-average competency but my javascript is rather poor.
+I have above-average competency in pyhton but my javascript is rather poor.
 I have found python's 3d capabilities to be lacking.
 2. I also make video games!
 Most of them are maintained on [gamejolt](https://gamejolt.com/@paloblancogames).
 I really enjoy the coding aspect of games, so I am slowly moving away from dedicated game engines and into pure javascript.
 I frequently post about my games on twitter if you are interested: [https://twitter.com/paloblancogames]

 ## Goal of this repo